Now in paperback!

 It seems the “season of mist and mellow fruitfulness” will be a bountiful one for the Shreves.
 But when a charismatic young woman wearing a grief amulet that contains a lock of her dead brother’s hair arrives with a dark secret, the success of Sisters and Strangers and the future of Taylor and Vale’s relationship are jeopardized, and only Joanne and Zack can put an end to the threat.

 Check availability at your local Canadian independent bookstore:

 Remember that most stores can easily order books they don’t currently have in stock.

 Gail Bowen is an author, playwright, and teacher.
 Among her numerous writing awards are a lifetime achievement award from the Crime Writers of Canada and the Distinguished Canadian Award from the University of Regina.
-Reader’s Digest has called her Canada’s best mystery novelist.
+Reader’s Digest has called her Canada’s Best Mystery Novelist.
 In 2018, she was awarded the Saskatchewan Order of Merit and the Grand Master Award of Crime Writers of Canada.
-She lives in Regina, Saskatchewan, with her husband, Ted.
+She lives in Regina, SK, with her husband, Ted.